-In the space above line 40a, enter "Standard deduction modified due to income excluded under section 931 (if American Samoa) or 933 (if Puerto Rico)."
-If you completed Schedule L, also check the box on line 40b.
+In the space above line 40, enter "Standard deduction modified due to income excluded under section 931 (if American Samoa) or 933 (if Puerto Rico)."
+If you completed Schedule L, attach it to your return.

 This calculation may not be the same as the one you used to determine if you need to file a U.S. tax return.